 Students who choose to study Further Maths will have 14 hours a fortnight for Maths and Further Maths.
-They will study Maths A Level in Year 12 and Further Maths A Level in Year 13.
 They will sit all exams at the end of Year 13.

-Subject CAREERS, INFORMATION, ADVICE AND GUIDANCE Head of Department Dr D. White
+Subject CAREERS, INFORMATION, ADVICE AND GUIDANCE Head of Department Miss L. MacKenzie